-Obtaining an A+ on the GRI application level (to be confirmed) for the first time, the sustainability report has reached a superior level of disclosure and completeness.
+Obtaining an A+ on the GRI application level for the first time, the sustainability report has reached a superior level of disclosure and completeness.
 We have noted major changes in the report structure, however, the report remains clear and performance data remains comparable with previous versions.